QuentinRa/blog.quentinra.dev/operating-systems/active-directory/_knowledge/index.md

 ➡️ LDAP is a protocol used to communicate with Active Directory.
 </div><div>

-**Active Directory Domain Services (ADDS)** is the main service that system admins will interact with. 📌 Because of that, Active directory and ADDS are often used interchangeably.
+**Active Directory Domain Services (ADDS)** is the main service that system admins will interact with. 📌 Because of that, Active Directory and ADDS are often used interchangeably.

-It's widely used to manage organisation/schools/...
-They can configure for each user, or groups of users
+It's widely used to manage organizations/schools/...
+They can configure for each user or group of users:

 * 🎯 What files/folders/shared they can access
 * 🏡 Which application they can launch
 * ...
 * 🌿 Basically, their permissions over every resource

-🎉 For users, it's convenient, as they log in once, and from any machine over the network and access their files/...
+🎉 For users, it's convenient, as they log in once, from any machine over the network, and they can access their files/...
 </div></div>

 <hr class="sep-both">

-## Forest and domains
+## Forests and domains

 <div class="row row-cols-md-2"><div>

-A **schema** 🪨 is a definition on an entity, such as a user.
+A **schema** 🪨 is a definition of an entity, such as a user.
 It defines its attributes such as `"Firstname"`, `"Lastname"`...
 A schema can be extended, meaning, we can add new attributes.

 An **Object** 💰 is a concrete instance of a schema.
 For instance, the user "John Doe", the computer "PC-B2006-06", or the printer XXX...